Irene Doukaina: Empress

 It "would not have been so very inappropriate," Anna writes, to say that Irene was "Athena made manifest to the human race, or that she had descended suddenly from the sky in some heavenly glory and unapproachable splendour."

 Irene was shy and preferred not to appear in public, although she was forceful and severe when acting officially as empress (basileia).
 She preferred to perform her household duties, and enjoyed reading hagiographic literature and making charitable donations to monks and beggars.
 Although Alexios may have had Maria as a mistress early in his reign, during the later part of his reign he and Irene were genuinely in love (at least according to their daughter Anna).
 Irene often accompanied him on his expeditions, including the expedition against Prince Bohemund I of Antioch in 1107 and to the Chersonese in 1112.
 On these campaigns she acted as a nurse for her husband when he was afflicted with gout in his feet.
 According to Anna she also acted as a sort of guard, as there were constant conspiracies against Alexios.
 Alexios' insistence that Irene accompany him on campaigns may suggest that he did not fully trust her enough to leave her in the capital.
 When she did remain behind in Constantinople, she acted as regent, together with Nikephoros Bryennios, Anna's husband, as a counselor.
+Around 1112, Alexios fell sick with rheumatism and could not move.
+He therefore turned the civil government and control of access to him over to his wife, Irene; she in turn directed the administration to Bryennios.